Art Terms and Definitions — T

 Tone

 A term that describes the quality of color.
-It has to do with whether a color is perceived as warm or cold, bright or dull, light or dark, and pure or “dirty.”
-It also refers to the relative lightness or darkness of a color, its shade, or how dark or light a color appears.
+It relates to the perception of a color as warm or cool, bright or subdued, light or dark, and pure or muted.
+Additionally, it denotes the relative lightness or darkness of a color, its shade, or the degree to which a color appears light or dark.

 Tribal Art

-An artform or artifact created by indigenous people which embraces the traditional art of tribal societies in the Americas, Africa, India, the South Pacific, and Australasia.
+An artform or artifact created by indigenous people that embraces the traditional art of tribal societies in the Americas, Africa, India, the South Pacific, and Australasia.
 The most common examples of tribal art are masks, paintings, and carved sculptures, many of which are spiritual or religious.
-Tribal arts have historically been collected by Western anthropologists, private collectors, and museums, particularly ethnographic and natural history museums.

 Triptych

-(Pronounced trip-tick).
-An artwork that is divided into three painted panels or three relief-carved sections.
-The imagery in the three panels may flow together to form a single unified scene, or they may each function as a separate painting, yet related to create a strong sense of visual unity and cohesion.
-The panels can be attached using a hinge or displayed side-by-side.
+Artwork that is divided into three painted panels or three relief-carved sections hinged together or displayed side-by-side.
+The imagery in the three panels may flow together to form a single unified scene, or they may each function as a separate painting yet be related to create a strong sense of visual unity and cohesion.

 Trompe L’oeil